The Therapist (Brooklyn Nine-Nine): Critical reviews

-"The Therapist" received mixed-to-positive reviews from critics.
+"The Therapist" received generally mixed-to-positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B−" rating, writing, "I often feel like Brooklyn Nine-Nine is missing a certain something — not just a third plot — when it goes that route.
 Where we agree is that this episode seems to 'pay lip service' to the fact that Peralta has a lot of trauma to process — like the prison arc, which this episode mentions — so that it can move on and finally check that dangling aspect of the show off the list.
 Now Jake will be "fixed," so the idea that Jake very much needs therapy won't keep coming up."

 Alan Sepinwall of Rolling Stone wrote, "Had 'The Therapist' done without, say, the Terry/Amy subplot, maybe that climactic scene with Jake stalling Tate by playing patient might have given his problems genuine weight.
 Instead, it becomes another story that's neither fish nor fowl, teasing at serious issues just enough to get in the way of the humor, but not enough to offer major insight into our main character."
 Nick Harley of Den of Geek gave the episode a 3.5 out of 5 star rating and wrote, "While overall not a disappointing outing, the episode disappoints more in what it didn't have time to do rather than what it actually did.
 Brooklyn Nine-Nine will be off a couple of weeks before returning in April.
 Hopefully when it shows back up, it will stick to the two-plot method instead of three."